intel/zephyr.js/README.md

 cp ${ZEPHYR_BASE}/scripts/cross_compiler/x86.config .config
 ```

-You can create a toolchain configuration or customize an existing configuration yourself using the configuration menus
+You can create a toolchain configuration or customize an existing configuration yourself using the configuration menus:
 ```bash
 ct-ng menuconfig
 ```

-After you are done, edit the generated .config, find and make ure you .config have these settings, or you will run into build errors later
+After you are done, edit the generated .config, and make sure you have these settings, or you will run into build errors later:
 ```bash
 ...
 CT_LOCAL_TARBALLS_DIR="/Volumes/CrossToolNG/src"